 Our success will depend in part on our ability to obtain patents and maintain adequate protection of our technologies and products.
 If we do not adequately protect our intellectual property, competitors may be able to use our technologies to produce and market drugs using our technologies and patents in direct competition with us and erode our competitive advantage.
 Some foreign countries lack rules and methods for defending intellectual property rights and do not protect proprietary rights to the same extent as the United States.
 Many companies have had difficulty protecting their proprietary rights in these foreign countries.
-We may not be able to prevent misappropriation of our proprietary rights and other countries.
+We may not be able to prevent misappropriation of our proprietary rights and intellectual property rights in these and other countries.